What Is a Dedicated Development Team?

-- Tech Lead is often the most skilled software developer in a team that drives the development process and is responsible for the technical decisions of the team.
+- Tech Lead is often the most skilled among software engineers in a team that drives the development process and is responsible for the technical decisions of the team.

 - The Team Lead is also a technical expert but with a focus on the management process.

 - Solution Architect is building architectural solutions for all teams of the project to follow.
 This expert is overseeing the entire process.

 Having your entire team in-house is a great option.
 There is a great chance that most of your team members will speak the same language, have similar backgrounds and beliefs.
 This cultural fit is definitely a plus for a project and will help new people integrate faster into your processes.